 How Can You Use the Lab?

 Equipment and software in this lab are being made available to everyone in the Design Building and elsewhere on campus.
-Contact Alexander Schreyer, Senior Lecturer in BCT if you are interested.
+We are in the process of establishing usage rules.
+In the meantime, review the Equipment and Software page and then contact Alexander Schreyer, Senior Lecturer in BCT if you are interested in using any hardware.
+Software is available in DB 260 to anyone with a UMass NetID.

 Alexander Schreyer, Senior Lecturer